renatocarvalho/blog/source/2012-08-07-curiosity-has-landed.html.markdown

 <iframe width="560" height="315" src="http://www.youtube.com/embed/N9hXqzkH7YA" frameborder="0" allowfullscreen="1"> </iframe>

 I love how NASA's approach in popularizing this to the mainstream audience.
 I think it's a good way into getting people interested in space again.
-Enticing them with the drama that happens during these missions will encourage people to be interested.

 NASA, you are truly a force of nature.
 May your budget from the government increase and produce more work that makes the humanity proud and stand united.